Courtney Act: Career

-Beginnings and Australian Idol
+2002: Beginnings and Australian Idol

-Jenek's drag queen career began in 2002 when he met Sydney drag queen, Vanity Faire.
-He was intrigued by the visual feminine illusion Faire would create once he was in drag and this inspired him to begin his drag career.
-He decided upon the stage name Courtney Act as, in a non-rhotic accent like the Australian accent, the phrase "caught in the act" is heard.
+Jenek's drag queen career began in 2002 when he met Sydney drag queen Vanity Faire.
+He was intrigued by the visual feminine illusion Faire would create once she was in drag and this inspired him to begin his drag career.
+While deciding his drag name, he originally intended to take the name "Ginger Le'Bon" and be a "redheaded, smoky voiced nightclub singer", but, instead, he decided upon the stage name Courtney Act as, in a non-rhotic accent like the Australian accent, the phrase "caught in the act" is heard.
 Courtney has stated that in 2002, when she began performing in drag, one had to "fight" and "earn" one's place as a drag queen.
 She entered the Diva Rising Star competition in 2002 and won.

-In 2003 Courtney auditioned for the inaugural season of Australian Idol.
+In 2003, while working as a waiter at Jimmy's on the Mall, a restaurant in Brisbane, Courtney auditioned for the inaugural season of Australian Idol.
 He first appeared as Jenek, but the judges, Ian Dickson, Marcia Hines and Mark Holden, told Jenek that his voice was "just not up to it".
 The following day, Jenek returned to audition but as Courtney Act.
 Hines said that Courtney was "great".
 Dickson said, "Shane only didn't just cut it.
 You've added another dimension and this time you've blown us away."
 Courtney continued through the competition and reached the live finals.
 In the first TV vote Courtney did not advance; however, the judges brought her back as a wildcard.
 During her time on the show she performed songs such as: "I Am Woman" by Helen Reddy, "You Don't Own Me" by Lesley Gore and “You Shook Me All Night Long" by AC/DC.
 Courtney finished in thirteenth place on the show, but remained highly popular throughout Australia.
 At the time, Jenek was the first and only LGBT contestant to openly appear on a reality TV talent show.

 Together with business partner and fellow drag queen Vanity Faire, Courtney operates Wigs by Vanity; they started the company in 2003, the year Courtney auditioned for idol, with the aim of producing wigs for drag queens.